 For example, after realizing that up to 40% of its classroom training costs were being spent on travel and lodging, IBM switched half of its training programs to an eLearning format.
 As a result, the company was able to save $579 million during the first two years of the program.

+When it comes to sharing information on technologies and processes, video makes it easier to show rather than tell.
+In particular, screen recording tools enable contact center employees to demonstrate to colleagues how to perform a task or reproduce an issue.
 With social knowledge sharing, video can actually benefit an organization twice.
-First, by recording answers to frequently-asked questions, subject matter experts save time that would otherwise be spent on repeated, face-to-face inquiries and demonstrations, giving them more time get work done.
+First, by recording answers to frequently-asked questions, subject matter experts save time that would otherwise be spent on repeated, face-to-face inquiries and demonstrations, giving them more time to get work done.
 Second, capturing and sharing that expertise in a corporate video library also helps ensure that vital information doesn’t eventually leave with the employee.
-This may help explain why, according to a study from Bersin by Deloitte, the average enterprise spent three times more on social learning tools in 2012 than in the previous two years.
+This may help explain why, according to a study from Bersin by Deloitte, the average enterprise spent three times more on social learning tools than in the previous two years.

-A version of this post appeared in Contact Center Professional.
 Ready to see how video can help your contact center improve operations and increase efficiency?
-Contact Panopto today for a complete demonstration and a free 30-day trial.
+Contact Panopto today to request a free trial.